Best daily deals

 Price: Free to play / Varies

 Square Enix is one of the best game developers on mobile.
 They have a vast collection of tablet games that range from console ports to made-for-mobile titles.
 You can find eight Final Fantasy games, Chrono Trigger, Secret of Mana, Adventures of Mana, Tomb Raider, Tomb Raider II, Chaos Rings 3, and many other great titles.
-Most of them play perfectly fine on a phone, but having a tablet really helps the experience shine.
-The prices vary from free to play to over $20, so there is a little something there, no matter what you’re into.
+Most of them play perfectly fine on the phone, but having a tablet helps the experience shine.
+The prices vary from free to-play to over $20, so there is a little something there, no matter what you’re into.
 Their latest big release was Final Fantasy XV: Pocket Edition, an excellent addition to your tablet games lineup.
-Square Enix has free-to-play games as well, such as Final Fantasy Brave Exvius or Final Fantasy Record Keeper.
+Square Enix also has free-to-play games, such as Final Fantasy Brave Exvius or Final Fantasy Record Keeper.
 However, those are best suited for phones, not tablets.

 Stardew Valley

 Stardew Valley is one of the best new tablet games from 2019.
-It’s a farming simulator with a bunch of additional features and things to do.
+It’s a farming simulator with many additional features and things to do.
 Players start by turning their overgrown fields into functional farms and expand from there.
 You can also get married, attend town events, raise and breed animals, and even fish if you want to.
-There are a ton of ways to customize the old farm itself, and all of them are unlocked through gameplay.
+There are many ways to customize the old farm, all unlocked through gameplay.
 This is a strong contender for the best of 2019, and it plays beautifully on a tablet.
 The game is also free via Google Play Pass if you use it.

 Streets of Rage 4